t

 - staʔ way̓ ixíʔ ikstxʷúym̓, kn̓ kswəksqílxʷaʔx.
 Well now, I’m going to go there and see people.
 (PS)

-txʷuymn̓t go to somebody / approach / come up on
+txʷuymn̓t go to somebody, approach someone, come up on someone

-- way̓ ixíʔ txʷuyəms iʔ kəwaps He went to see his horse (PS)
+- way̓ ixíʔ txʷuyəms iʔ kəwaps So then s/he approached her/his horse.
+(PS)

 - uɬ ixíʔ txʷuymsəlx axáʔ iʔ sxaʔxʔítx iʔ tkaʔkaʔɬís yaʔ l̓ʔiwsəlx The oldest three went to see their father (PS)